 2. High and Dry (1981)

 High and Dry was the band's second studio album and the first to feature producer Mutt Lange.
-The production of the album was leaps and bounds better than the previous album and showed that Def Leppard was ready to be players in the heavy metal community.
+The album's production was leaps and bounds better than the previous album and showed that Def Leppard was ready to be players in the heavy metal community.
 The record hits the ground running with "Let it Go" and doesn't look back.
 Overall a classic from beginning to end; there is not a clunker to be found.
 Tracks like "Another Hit and Run" and "Mirror Mirror...Look into My Eyes" have star power written all over them.
 While "You Got Me Runnin" and "Lady Strange" keep the ball rolling.
 "Bringin' On the Heartbreak" was their first true ballad that foreshadowed their rise to pop.
-This may be the most catchiest Leppard album ever produced and definitely remains my personal favorite.
+This one may be the catchiest Leppard album ever produced and remains my personal favorite.

 1. Hysteria (1987)

 Do you believe in miracles?
 Well, this album indeed should have made you a believer as Hysteria was nothing short of spectacular.
 Numbers alone do not show this album's sheer amazingness (although over 25 million records sold worldwide are not too shabby in itself).
 Every song on the album was a potential #1 hit.
 Six of the twelve tracks made it to the Top 20, something only a few albums have ever been able to accomplish.
 The band produced this album with a one-armed drummer made that feat that much more memorable.
 When looking back at albums that made lasting impacts on a band's legacy, you would be hard-pressed to find one that matches up to this one.
 This was the crown jewel for Def Leppard, and they struck gold.
 This album is so good...it was ranked as the Top Hair Metal album of all-time by Rolling Stone Magazine.
 This was hard rock's answer to Michael Jackson's "Thriller."
 They hit a grand slam and inside the park home run on this one, folks.